PiyushXCoder/KOpenbox/readme.md

 #### `rc.xml` - configuration for openbox(right click) menu

 You can copy it as it is.
 You can configure it using obconf if you wish.
-If you are configuring it using obconf don't forget to select `Zukitre-mod`.
+If you are configuring it using obconf don't forget to select `Zukitre-mod` or any of the `Arc` theme.

 ### Configure tint2
 Tint2 is panel.
 Configuration for tint2 is stored in `~/.config/tint2` .
 You can copy it as it is.
 If you wish to configure it, you can click right most corner of tint2 to open GUI tool to configure it.